 If you use up your allotment of minutes, texts or data on the All You Need plan that feature stops working until you add another $30 top up.
 There's no roll over either, adding $30 dollars resets your balance to 1000 minutes, 1000 texts and 30 MB of data.

 As is usually the case, Straight Talk's "Unlimited" data does have limits.
+Data speeds are throttled to approximately 128 Kbps after 2.5 Gb is used in a month.
 Straight Talk's terms of service prohibit streaming audio or video or using the phone as a wireless modem for a laptop or other device (tethering).
-Customers who use more than 1 or 2 GB in a month or 100 MB of data in a day have reported having their data speeds reduced to about 128 Kbps or cut off entirely.
+Customers who tether or stream video or use more than 100 MB of data in a day have reported having being throttled even thouh they haven't used more than 2.5 GB of data.

 International Text Messaging: Strangely it's not possible to send international text messages with most Straight Talk phones and SIMs even on the International Plan.
 The exception is with Straight Talk's Android phones on the Sprint network which can send international texts at no extra charge.